Robinpig/Note/docs/CS/Algorithms/Recursive.md

 ## Introduction

-A function that is defined in terms of itself is called *recursive*.
+A procedure that calls itself, directly or indirectly, is said to be *recursive*.
+The use of recursion often permits more lucid and concise descriptions of algorithms than would be possible without recursion.